7 ideas of day trips from Bucharest

 Wine tasting and salt mine

-Another trip perfect for those interested in fine wines, is a one-day wine tasting trip in the Dealu Mare region.
+Another day trips from Bucharest, perfect for those interested in fine wines, is a one-day wine tasting trip in the Dealu Mare region.
 The wines made here are considered to be very similar to those produced in Bordeaux or in the vineyard of Tuscany.

 Along with wine tasting, you can also visit the Slanic Prahova salt mine, featuring a microclimate with constant temperature and atmospheric pressure throughout the year.
 The salt mine is closed for extractions, but is functioning today as a impressive museum dedicated to salt extractions.